KAIL: Newscasts

-On July 31, 2006, NBC affiliate KSEE (channel 24) began producing a half-hour primetime newscast that air Monday through Fridays at 10:00 p.m. through a news share agreement; the program was discontinued on September 11, 2009, having been canceled due to low ratings.
+On July 31, 2006, NBC affiliate KSEE (channel 24) began producing a half-hour primetime newscast that air Monday through Fridays at 10 p.m. through a news share agreement; the program was discontinued on September 11, 2009, having been canceled due to low ratings.

-The station would not air local news programming again until January 7, 2013, when ABC owned-and-operated station KFSN-TV began to produce another weeknight-only 10:00 p.m. newscast for KAIL.
-Titled ABC 30 Action News Live at 10:00, the program competed with the longer established in-house 10:00 p.m. newscast on Fox affiliate KMPH-TV (channel 26), which comparatively runs for one hour and airs seven nights a week.
-With the news share agreement with KAIL, KFSN became the fourth ABC-owned station to produce a newscast for an unrelated station in the same market (WTVD in Raleigh, North Carolina and WPVI-TV in Philadelphia produce 10 p.m. newscasts for CW affiliate WLFL and MyNetworkTV affiliate WPHL-TV in their respective markets, while KGO-TV in San Francisco produces a 9:00 p.m. newscast for independent station KOFY-TV; they have since been joined by KABC-TV in Los Angeles, which produces both a 7:00 & 7:30 p.m. newscast for independent station KDOC-TV).
+The station would not air local news programming again until January 7, 2013, when ABC owned-and-operated station KFSN-TV began to produce another weeknight-only 10 p.m. newscast for KAIL.
+Titled ABC 30 Action News Live at 10:00, the program competed with the longer established in-house 10 p.m. newscast on Fox affiliate KMPH-TV (channel 26), which comparatively runs for one hour and airs seven nights a week.
+With the news share agreement with KAIL, KFSN became the fourth ABC-owned station to produce a newscast for an unrelated station in the same market (WTVD in Raleigh, North Carolina, and WPVI-TV in Philadelphia produce 10 p.m. newscasts for CW affiliate WLFL and MyNetworkTV affiliate WPHL-TV in their respective markets, while KGO-TV in San Francisco produces a 9 p.m. newscast for independent station KOFY-TV; they were later joined by KABC-TV in Los Angeles, which produced newscasts at 7 and 7:30 p.m. for independent station KDOC-TV).
 KFSN ended the 10 p.m. newscast in July 2014.
 In September 2018, KFSN resumed producing a newscast for KAIL; this time airing weeknights for 60 minutes at 8 p.m.